-This multi-year initiative will be executed in three discrete phases that stand alone and will also build upon one another.
+This multi-year initiative will be executed in three discrete phases that stand alone and build on one another.

-This approach will follow a less traditional path; in the first phase we ask interested parties to first submit an application to attend two workshops:
+This approach follows a less traditional path; in the first phase we asked interested parties to first submit an application to attend two workshops.

-One Day Trauma Workshop: on trauma, toxic stress, adverse childhood experiences, trauma-informed care and early childhood development.
-(How to define, distinguish, and connect?)
+One Day Trauma Workshop: on toxic stress, adverse childhood experiences, trauma informed care in perinatal period and early childhood, intergenerational cycles of vulnerability, provider burnout, compassion fatigue, vicarious trauma, and the role of self-care and resilience (How to define, distinguish, and connect?)

-One Day Human-Centered Design Day Workshop: on what is HCD?
+One Day Human-Centered Design Day Workshop: on what is Human Centered Design?
 What makes it different?
 What are the tools?
 How might I use it in my agency?

-Co-Creating Well-Being: Support Children and Families Through Trauma
+Co-Creating Well-Being: Supporting Children and Families Through Trauma

 Phase One – Building Capacity Phase (2018-2019)

-A spectrum of providers who work with children five and under and their families from community-based organizations, early childhood centers, faith communities and clinics are being invited to participate in learning sessions designed to provide training and skill development.
-You must participate in this phase to be eligible for any other phases.
+A spectrum of providers who work with children five and under and their families from community-based organizations, early childhood centers, faith communities and clinics were invited to participate in learning sessions designed to provide training and skill development.
+You/your organization must have participated in one of the human-centered design trainings in this phase to be eligible for any other phases.

 Phase Two – Engaging Communities (2019)